rantonels/capq/src/source.md

 $$ U(a) = \mathcal{E}_0(a) \Rightarrow F(a) = - \frac{d}{da} U(a) $$

 but if $U(a)$ is infinity that's kind of difficult to work with.
-Note, however, that we can shift $U(a)$ by any constant without changing $F$.
-It's the old adage that constant energy shifts are unphysical (which is not 100% true, but it's true in this context).
-An interesting constant (in the sense of not depending on $a$) is the *vacuum energy in the region without the plates if the plates were not there*.
+There must be another infinity we should subtract to cancel the divergence.
+An interesting candidate is the *vacuum energy in the region without the plates if the plates were not there*.
 We can subtract that:

 $$ U(a) = \mathcal{E}_0(a) - \mathcal{E}_0^{\text{no plates}} $$

-Makes sense, it's the energy associated with putting the plates there.
+Makes sense, $U(a)$ it's the energy associated with putting the plates there.
 Now $\mathcal{E}_0^{\text{no plates}}$ is computed in a way entirely analogous to how we calculated $\mathcal{E}_0(a)$, but with a significant difference: the wavenumber $k$ is a continuous variable.
 Inbetween the plates the electric field was constrained by the boundary conditions and therefore only multiples of the fundamental wavenumber $k_1 = \frac{ \pi n}{a}$ were allowed.
 No such restriction exists without them and long story short our potential ends up being the difference of a divergent sum and a divergent integral:

 $$ U(a) = \frac{\hbar c \pi}{a} \left( \sum_{n=1}^\infty n   -  \int_0^\infty n dn \right) = \infty - \infty$$